cyb3rxp/awesome-soc/README.md

 * Automatically query AD or the assets management solution, for artefact anrichment (user, endpoint, IP, application, etc.).

 ### My recommendations for response (incident response, containment/eradication steps)
-* Block an IP on all firewalls (including VPN), and SWG.
+* Block an IP on all firewalls (including VPN), SWG and CASB.
 * Block an URL on SWG.
 * Block an email address (sender) on SEG.
 * Block an exe file (by hash) on endpoints (leveraging antimalware/EDR or AppLocker).